nfstream/SH-vs-ML/docs/README.md

 However, further study is needed to develop systematic methodology selection strategies operating reliably in a wide variety of use cases.

 [^1]: Please let us know if any links are unavailable via a repository issue.

+## Additional findings

+The experiments have shown that using AE for multivariate anomaly detection attains satisfactory results independent of the data domain.
+Nevertheless, statistical or probabilistic heuristics were shown as an excellent alternative to outperform deep learning algorithms in industrial multivariate time series.
+In resource-limited systems — such as computers on the plant floor — opting for these may be beneficial as they offer fast calibration and quick decision-making due to their lower empirical complexity.

+Overall, the heuristic algorithms emerged efficient for discrete detections, such as hardware failures, as long as the detection case is simple enough to be implemented algorithmically.
+They outperformed the AE on several datasets while depending less on the number of samples.
+In contrast, the AE effectiveness (in terms of both accuracy and time complexity) greatly depended on the number of training samples.
+When training with a small training set, its low accuracy can be addressed by hyperparameter tuning (i.e., layer depth, bath size, and epoch number).
+However, it must be noted that these parameters highly impact the relationship between computational time requirements and accuracy.
+While increasing these hyperparameters can improve accuracy, however, at the expense of growing timeliness.

+The deep learning approach appears more suitable for more sophisticated anomalies with complex contexts where the interest measure behaves unpragmatically.
+However, its disadvantages outweigh its benefits for simpler abnormalities such as peak anomalies, mainly due to its need for a significant amount of system resources to process information beforehand.
+Preprocessing is a painstaking task requiring considerable time and training data.
+Additionally, if the application use case requires operating the AE in real-time, the performance enhancement achieved via larger batch sizes becomes either ineffective or introduces a delay in the detection.

+In conclusion, the findings made in this work imply that simple methods dominate the sophisticated multivariate time-series anomaly detection on the evaluated problem domains.
+This certainly does not implicitly suggest that deep learning methods cannot deliver on their promise.
+They likely still perform better under specific conditions and problems.
+However, our findings provide substantial evidence that further study is needed to examine the performance of more elaborated methods to justify their usage.
+Beyond the scope of this present work, the findings emerging from our research can fuel future improvements in anomaly detection on time series.
+Further improving heuristic models may prove instrumental for industrial data analysis and the proliferation of intelligent IIoT solutions.